 and the Hiroshima style.
 I ate the latter two years ago when I was in Hiroshima and it was nice to eat the other one now as well.
 I also ordered a meat dish called niku jagger

 which was a fun play of words with the name Mick Jagger as niku

 means "meat".
 According to the owner the famous artist like to eat meat such as this.

 While we were eating we learned that there was a customer celebrating his birthday so me and Kenichi soon bonded with the other patrons over a few beers and we began chatting in a blend of English and Japanese, mostly Japanese.
 Much to my surprise I'm more able to hold a conversation this year than I was last year despite that I often feel like pulling my hair while studying at home.

-(temple lodging) and I'm looking forward to it a lot even though I unfortunately expect that Mount Kōya will be a bit of touristy.
+or temple lodging, it will be my first experience with this practice and I'm looking forward to it a lot even though I unfortunately expect that it will be a touristic in nature on Mount Kōya